55+ OKR Statistics for 2026 (Original Research)

 52% of Key Results are tasks or KPIs in disguise OKRs Tool platform data (7,857 KRs)

-50% up to higher completion for teams launching OKRs in under a week OKRs Tool Benchmark (200+ orgs)
+Up to 50% higher completion for teams launching OKRs in under a week OKRs Tool Benchmark (200+ orgs)

 79% average completion rate at cycle 5+ vs 51% at cycle 1–2 OKRs Tool platform data (2,000+ cycles)